RedPillAnalytics/checkmate-examples-archive/obi/sample-12c/README.md

 -----------
-assemble - Assembles the outputs of this project. build - Execute 'metadataBuild' and 'catalogBuild' catalogBuild - Copy catalog from SCM to 'catalog/current/' and generate unarchive file 'catalog/current.catalog' clean - Deletes the build directory. featureCatalogCompare - Build incremental file 'catalog/feature-diff.txt' and 'catalog/feature-undiff.txt' using the 'feature' configuration. featureCompare - Execute 'featureCatalogCompare' and 'featureMetadataCompare'. featureMetadataCompare - Build incremental files 'repository/feature-patch.xml', 'repository/feature-unpatch.xml' and 'repository/feature-compare.csv' using the 'feature' configuration. metadataBuild - Build binary repository 'repository/current.rpd' from the MDS-XML repository in SCM using the 'current' configuration. releaseCatalogCompare - Build incremental file 'catalog/release-diff.txt' and 'catalog/release-undiff.txt' using the 'release' configuration. releaseCompare - Execute 'releaseCatalogCompare' and 'releaseMetadataCompare'. releaseMetadataCompare - Build incremental files 'repository/release-patch.xml', 'repository/release-unpatch.xml' and 'repository/release-compare.csv' using the 'release' configuration.
+assemble - Assembles the outputs of this project. build - Execute 'metadataBuild' and 'catalogBuild' catalogBuild - Copy catalog from SCM to 'catalog/current/' and generate catalog archive file 'catalog/current.catalog'. clean - Deletes the build directory. featureCatalogCompare - Build incremental file 'catalog/feature-diff.txt' and 'catalog/feature-undiff.txt' using the 'feature' configuration. featureCompare - Execute 'featureCatalogCompare' and 'featureMetadataCompare'. featureMetadataCompare - Build incremental files 'repository/feature-patch.xml', 'repository/feature-unpatch.xml' and 'repository/feature-compare.csv' using the 'feature' configuration. metadataBuild - Build binary repository 'repository/current.rpd' from the MDS-XML repository in SCM. releaseCatalogCompare - Build incremental file 'catalog/release-diff.txt' and 'catalog/release-undiff.txt' using the 'release' configuration. releaseCompare - Execute 'releaseCatalogCompare' and 'releaseMetadataCompare'. releaseMetadataCompare - Build incremental files 'repository/release-patch.xml', 'repository/release-unpatch.xml' and 'repository/release-compare.csv' using the 'release' configuration.